 With this being said, I do believe there are some sweet spots for spending three days in Paris.
 The month of August can be interesting, since most Parisians are out of the city on their annual holiday.
 On the other hand, if you want to interact with locals (or even fall in love with one, as I described above), I love the “shoulder” months of May and September.

 In spite of what I said in the introduction to this post, I am actually pretty flexible when it comes to how many days in Paris I think people should spend.
 I mean, I do think you should err on the side of too few days instead of too many—but that doesn’t mean that I wouldn’t recommend a longer trip for certain types of travelers.

+For example, 10 days in Paris could be a good idea if you want to enjoy more of the “living like a local” experience I referenced earlier, as opposed to simply seeing the sights.
 A longer trip can also be beneficial if you want to practical your French-speaking skills, or if falling in love (rather than simply into a stranger’s bed) is high on your Paris bucket list.

 The Bottom Line

 Think of your 3 days in Paris as the beginning of a love affair, rather than a weekend fling.
 Whether you follow the tourist trail, take advantage of Paris’ enviable day trip options or even—literally—fall in love, Paris is better enjoyed as bite-sized hors d’oeuvres than as one heaping helping.
 Spending longer in Europe?